All I Know (The Weeknd song)

-"All I Know" is a song by Canadian singer the Weeknd, featuring American rapper Future, from his third studio album Starboy (2016).
-The song was written by both artists alongside Ahmad Balshe, Ben Billions and Cashmere Cat, being producer by the latter two and the Weeknd.
-It was one of the tracks of Starboy to be featured in the short film Mania.
+"All I Know" is a song by Canadian singer-songwriter the Weeknd featuring American rapper Future, released as a track from the former's third studio album Starboy (2016).
+The song was written by both artists alongside Belly as well as Ben Billions & Cashmere Cat, who produced the song with the Weeknd.

+Background and release

+The Weeknd revealed the track list for his third studio album, Starboy, on November 17, 2016, with Future shown to be on the seventeenth track, "All I Know".

+Before the release of Starboy, the Weeknd released a short film titled Mania, on November 23, 2016, which featured multiple tracks from Starboy, including "All I Know".
 The song was one of the two collaborations with Future featured on the album, the other being "Six Feet Under".
-It is the third overall collaboration between the two.

 Commercial performance

 Like the rest of the tracks from Starboy, "All I Know'" charted on the Billboard Hot 100, reaching number 46.
 It charted on both the R&B Songs chart and Hot R&B/Hip-Hop Songs chart.
 The song also charted and peaked at number 38 on the Canadian Hot 100, reaching the Top 40.